Improve core web vitals

 How to Improve Google Core Web Vitals (Guides & Services)

 Page experience now becomes a Google ranking factor.
-Are you ready for it?
-Sites well optimized for this Google’s new update will gain a ranking advantage in search results.
-It means that, if any two given websites have all other ranking factors equally, the site optimized for Core Web Vitals will rank higher than the other.
+Are you ready to improve it?
+Sites optimized for Google’s core web vitals gain a ranking boost in search results.
+It means that, if any two given websites have all other ranking factors equally, the site optimized for these vitals will rank higher than the other.

 This article will focus on how to improve Google Core Web Vitals.
-But first let’s learn briefly what is it clearly to understand how to improve it on your website.
+But first, let’s learn what it is clearly to understand how to improve it on your website.

 What are Core Web Vitals?

 According to Backlinko, “Core Web Vitals are a set of specific factors that Google considers important in a webpage’s overall user experience.”
-And Yoast says that three Core Web Vitals are the most important ones, and Google is specifically asking site owners to keep an eye on these scores and improve them where they can.
-The Core Web Vitals metrics are about more than just speed. – Learn more about it
+Yoast says that three Core Web Vitals are the most important ones, and Google is specifically asking site owners to keep an eye on these scores and improve them where they can.
+The Core Web Vitals metrics are about more than just speed.
+Let’s learn more about it.

 1. LCP (Largest Contentful Paint)